 On the right there is a big white area split in two parts.
 The upper-side shows you basic information about your current network connection: the name of the active network, access type and the HomeGroup to which your computer belongs.
 The lower-side contains links towards wizards which help you do the following: setup a new connection or network, connect to another network, change HomeGroup and sharing settings and troubleshoot problems.

-In Windows 8, the panel looks almost the same, with some minor differences.
-For example, the "Connect to a network" link is gone, simply because its wizard is the same as the one for "Set up a new connection or network".
+In Windows 8 and Windows 8.1, the panel looks almost the same, with some minor differences.
+For example, the "Connect to a network" link is gone because its wizard is the same as "Set up a new connection or network".

 The "Choose homegroup and sharing options" link is also gone, because the same Homegroup settings can be accessed via the Homegroup link on the left column.